Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Asymptotic theory of cgSSL

-Before stating our main result, we pause to highlight two key differences between the above assumptions and model introduced in Section~\ref{sec:cgSSL_prior}.
-Although the prior in Section~\ref{sec:cgSSL_prior} restricts $\Omega$ to the positive-definite cone, Assumption 1 is slightly stronger as it bounds the smallest eigenvalue of $\Omega$ away from zero.
-The stronger assumption ensures that the entries of $X\Psi\Omega^{-1}$ do not diverge in our theoretical analysis.
-We additionally restricted our theoretical analysis to the setting where the proportion of non-negligible parameters, $\theta$ and $\eta,$ are fixed and known (Assumption 4).
-We note that \citet{RockovaGeorge2018_ssl} and \citet{Gan2019_unequal} make similar assumptions in their theoretical analyses.
+Before proceeding, we highlight two key differences between the above assumptions and model introduced in Section~\ref{sec:cgSSL_prior}.
+Although the prior in Section~\ref{sec:cgSSL_prior} restricts $\Omega$ to the positive-definite cone, our modified prior and Assumption A1 bound the smallest eigenvalue of $\Omega$ away from zero.
+The stronger assumption ensures that the entries of $\Psi\Omega^{-1}$ do not diverge in our theoretical analysis and parallels those made by \citet{Gan2019_unequal}, \citet{Ning2020}, and \citet{Sagar2021precision}.
+Based on these works and ours, we conjecture that bounded eigenvalue assumptions may in fact be necessary.
+Additionally, like \citet{RockovaGeorge2018_ssl} and \citet{Gan2019_unequal}, we restricted our theoretical analysis to the setting where the proportion of non-negligible parameters, $\theta$ and $\eta,$ are fixed and known (Assumptions A3 and A4).